-A: Shareholders of record as at the close of business on the "record date" of March 26, 2018 are entitled to vote.
-Only Shareholders whose names have been entered in the register of Common Shares at the close of business on the Record Date will be entitled to receive notice of and to vote at the Meeting.
-Shareholders who acquire Common Shares after the Record Date will not be entitled to vote such Common Shares at the Meeting unless, after the Record Date, a holder of record transfers his or her Common Shares and the transferee, upon producing properly endorsed certificates evidencing such Common Shares or otherwise establishing that he or she owns such Common Shares, requests at least 10 days before the Meeting that the transferee's name be included in the list of Shareholders entitled to vote, in which case such transferee shall be entitled to vote such shares at the Meeting.
+A: Shareholders of record as at the close of business on the Record Date of April 2, 2019 are entitled to vote.
+Only Shareholders whose names have been entered in the register of Shares at the close of business on the Record Date will be entitled to receive notice of and to vote at the Meeting.
+Shareholders who acquire Shares after the Record Date will not be entitled to vote such Shares at the Meeting unless, after the Record Date, a holder of record transfers his or her Shares and the transferee, upon producing properly endorsed certificates evidencing such Shares or otherwise establishing that he or she owns such Shares, requests at least 10 days before the Meeting that the transferee's name be included in the list of Shareholders entitled to vote, in which case such transferee shall be entitled to vote such shares at the Meeting.

-Each Shareholder is entitled to one vote on those items of business identified in the Notice of the Annual General Meeting of Shareholders.
-There will be a quorum present at the Meeting if two persons are present at the Meeting holding or representing by proxy in the aggregate not less than 5% of the Common Shares entitled to be voted at the Meeting.
+Each Shareholder is entitled to one vote on those items of business identified in the Notice.
+There will be a quorum present at the Meeting if two persons are present at the Meeting holding or representing by proxy in the aggregate not less than 5% of the Shares entitled to be voted at the Meeting.